SumoLogic/sumologic-content/Amazon_Web_Services/RDS/Log-Collection/README.md

 * Oracle
 * Microsoft SQL Server

-MySQL and MariaDB logs can be configured to send their logs to CloudWatch Logs.
-Follow this AWS blog post on how to configure it: [Monitor Amazon RDS for MySQL and MariaDB logs with Amazon CloudWatch](https://aws.amazon.com/blogs/database/monitor-amazon-rds-for-mysql-and-mariadb-logs-with-amazon-cloudwatch/).
+Aurora MySQL, MySQL, and MariaDB logs can be configured to send their logs to CloudWatch Logs.
+Follow this AWS blog post on how to configure it: [Monitor Amazon Aurora MySQL, Amazon RDS for MySQL and MariaDB logs with Amazon CloudWatch](https://aws.amazon.com/blogs/database/monitor-amazon-rds-for-mysql-and-mariadb-logs-with-amazon-cloudwatch/).

 Once those logs are forwarded to CloudWatch Logs, then the standard Sumo Lambda function will work to pull those logs into Sumo Logic.

-For all other database engines, the logs are not made readily available.
+For all other database engines, the logs are not made readily available at this time.
 These engines will require the AWS API to access those logs and pull them into Sumo Logic.
 A script is currently being developed to pull these logs into Sumo Logic, but the general flow is:

 1. Install the [AWS CLI](https://aws.amazon.com/cli/) as root on an instance with Python.
 2. Configure the AWS CLI as the "root" user of the instance, and configure it with an IAM user with the permissions in the permission.json file.